How to Improve Page Speed for Faster Page Load Times

-Sites that load quickly perform better across a range of marketing metrics, whether you look at organic search results, site engagement, conversion rate, bounce rate, abandonment, or loyalty.
+Sites that load quickly perform better across a range of marketing and SEO metrics, whether you look at organic search results, site engagement, conversion rate, bounce rate, abandonment, or loyalty.

 According to research by Google and Deloitte, improving page loading speed by 0.1 seconds can boost your conversion rate by 8%.